-There are a number of valid reasons why no would be appropriate, such the LRR is a definition, obsolete, etc. The Ethics & Compliance Officer is coordinating with the appropriate Champion to ensure implementation strategies are developed where appropriate.
+^{} There are a number of valid reasons why no would be appropriate, such the LRR is a definition, obsolete, etc. The Ethics & Compliance Officer is coordinating with the appropriate Champion to ensure implementation strategies are developed where appropriate.

-There are number of valid reasons why not monitored would be appropriate, such as the statutory requirement was a one time directive and it has been accomplished.
+^{}There are number of valid reasons why not monitored would be appropriate, such as the statutory requirement was a one time directive and it has been accomplished, or the statute comes into play only after a triggering event.
 The Ethics & Compliance Officer is coordinating with the appropriate Champions to ensure monitoring is implemented where appropriate.